-There is also a church at the skiing centre of Kalavryta, and another on Mykonos, in the Panormos area, in a holiday resort of traditional houses.
+There is also a church at the skiing center of Kalavryta, and another on Mykonos, in the Panormos area, in a holiday resort of traditional houses.

 The Life of Agios Yakinthos

-Agios Yakinthos (St Hyacinth) was born in Caesaria in Cappadocia in 98 AD.
+Agios Yakinthos (Saint Hyacinth) was born in Caesaria of Cappadocia around 98 AD.
 The ruler of the mighty Roman Empire was Trajan, who fought against the spread of Christianity.
 Yakinthos worked in Trajan’s service as a cubicularius or chamberlain.

 When Trajan unleashed his persecution of the Christians, Yakinthos gathered up the courage to reveal to his lord and master that he had embraced the Christian faith.
 This was to cost him dearly.
 Trajan considered this a monstrous ingratitude by his hitherto trusted servant Yakinthos, and had him imprisoned.